Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 because all navigational controls are direct-mapped to keystroke sequences.
 ![alt text](https://hex-map.khitchdee.net/ModalWX_navigating_ModalWX.cpp.png)

-## Building and Running the app (an app for navigating a Modal codefile, such as ModalWX.cpp):
+## Building and Running the ModalWX app:
 (interaction time ~1hr)

+The ModalWX app is a naviagtion tool for Modal source code.
+A future version will be a standalone IDE.
 The app is based on the wxWidgets cross-platform UI library.
 To build this app you first have to download and build the wxWidgets library.